Article

 Order matters too.
 Capture-date order keeps the timeline close to how the day actually happened, without asking you to arrange each video by hand.

-What KyouNoDouga does
+What Kyodo does

 • Find videos captured today